100+ choir members

-The friendly and welcoming Choir is made up of over one hundred singers, many of whom have been singing with Tonbridge Philharmonic for many years.
+The friendly and welcoming Choir is made up of over one hundred singers.
 While there is no audition to join, members are expected to have a basic ability to follow music and the readiness to practise at home between rehearsals.
 Each voice is broken down into two sections, reflecting the nature of the works that the Society performs.
 Rehearsals are at 7.45 on Wednesday evenings, in Tonbridge School.

 Brahms Requiem – Rehearsal

 Review of Tonbridge Philharmonic Society Concert – 1st July 2023 The Tonbridge Phil concert on 1st July was entitled ‘Treading the Boards: Theatrical Music Across the ages from Shakespeare to Sondheim'.
 This included music from the 16th century to the 1980’s.
 It was an evening combining real favourites and some less familiar music in a thoughtful programme.
 I was advised it would make us laugh and cry in equal measure - I did have a hankie handy.
 It was an excellent programme compiled with...